Why Public Art Murals Make Cities More Livable

 Low-Brow Art is High-Value Culture

 While polished sculptures and gallery-grade installations certainly elevate public spaces, they don't tell the whole story.
-Low-brow art, like humorous murals, street art, and eclectic wall pieces, tap into the everyday human experience.
+Low-brow art, like humorous murals, street art, and eclectic wall pieces, taps into the everyday human experience.
 It’s authentic.
 It’s relatable.
 It’s the kind of art that celebrates the real people who work, live, and play in Nanaimo and across Vancouver Island.

 The Fast Track to Beautification Without Gentrification